 The Government of Alberta has committed up to $500 million in funding for the program.

-The program provides funding to organizations that saw a 30% revenue reduction in April or May 2020 due to the COVID-19 pandemic.
+The program provides funding to organizations that saw a revenue reduction of at least 30% due to the COVID-19 pandemic.

-Grant funding amounts for the first payment are calculated based on 15% of the eligible organization’s pre-COVID-19 monthly revenue up to a maximum of $5,000 per business, cooperative or non-profit organization.
+Grant funding amounts for the first payment are calculated based on 15% of the eligible organization’s pre-COVID-19 monthly revenue up to a maximum of $5,000 per business, cooperative or non-profit.

 - Each applicant will receive one first payment representing 15% of one month’s worth of pre-COVID-19 revenue up to a maximum of $5,000.